Clicky

 Keep in mind that the PVP meta is the result of the combination of fast TTKs (time-to-kill) and ease of use.
 We cover TTK values for every weapon in the game in our TTK guide.

-PS: If you’re looking for the top PVP weapons right now, you can check our Best PVP weapons guide.
+PS: If you’re looking for the top PvP weapons right now, you can check our Best PvP weapons guide.
 Unlike this guide, which focuses on weapon types, that guide covers the specific weapons that currently dominate the Crucible.

-PVP Primary weapons meta
+PvP Primary weapons meta

 Weapon Type RankTierTrendRole ❘ Current StateCategory